Why Unmarried Couples Need Estate Planning Advice More Than Ever?

 Estate planning for unmarried couples is essential because, under UK law, cohabiting partners do not have automatic inheritance rights.
-As more couples choose to live together without marrying or entering a civil partnership, estate planning for unmarried couples has become increasingly important.
+As more couples choose to live together without marrying or entering a civil partnership, this has become an increasingly pressing issue.
 Without a clear legal structure in place, a surviving partner may receive nothing if their partner dies.

 This guide explains how unmarried couples can protect each other through wills, property ownership structures, tax planning, pension nominations and asset protection strategies.
 With careful planning, you can ensure your partner is financially secure and your wishes are respected.